Rafffaelb/Schrodinger_Billiard/README.md

 # Schrödinger's Billiard

 Hello!
 My name is Rafael and in this repository I perform numerical simulations to calculate properties of electrical transport in quantum billiards such as conductance, power shot noise, concurrence, the entanglement of formation, and violations of Bell's inequality.
 All of the results of this repository can be found in the jupyter notebook's files of the directory "/WignerDyson/Data_Analysis".
+Since some concepts of this work are a little hard to understand, I will cover only some definitions and show their respective reference.

 The quantum billiards, also known as quantum dots, are extremely small devices about a few nanometers in which the electrons are carried by leads and scattered in a chaotic cavity, as we can see in Figure 1 [[1]](#1).

 <p align="center" width="100%">
   Figure 1<br>